Fourteen Retirement Vehicles!

-You have perhaps read my "Car Crazy" article (a small book!) but the following stories are about the 14 motor vehicles that we have owned since retiring in 2002.
-That may sound like we are wealthy, but we made a profit on most of these cars, we are still ahead $600 not counting the nicest two specimens parked in our garage.
+You have perhaps read my "Car Crazy" article (a small book!) but the following stories are about the motor vehicles that we have owned since retiring in 2002.
+That may sound like we are wealthy, but we made a profit on most of these cars and the nicest specimen is parked in our garage!

 Four Buick Roadmaster "Woodies"